tristanqtn/tristanqtn/README.md

 ## Cyber Security Professional, CTF Player for 0xECE, and DevSecOps Enthusiast!

+### 🏆 Achievements

+Check out some of the challenges I've tackled recently:

+- [TryHackMe](https://tryhackme.com/p/Drachh) - Engaging in various cybersecurity challenges and learning paths.
+- [RootMe](https://www.root-me.org/Drachh) - Solving a range of security challenges to sharpen my skills.
+- Active CTF player for **0xECE**.

 ### 📚 Knowledge

 Explore some of my knowledge repositories: